varnishcache/varnish-cache/doc/sphinx/tutorial/logging.rst

 starting with Rx indicate Varnish is recieving data and Tx indicates sending data.

-The third column tell us whether this is is data comming or going to the client (c) or to/from the backend (b).
+The third column tell us whether this is is data coming or going to the client (c) or to/from the backend (b).
 The forth column is the data being logged.

 Now, you can filter quite a bit with varnishlog.
-The basics option you want to know are:
+The basic option you want to know are:

 -b